IntersectMBO/cardano-ledger/README.md

 When using `nix` it is recommended that you setup the cache, so that it can reuse built artifacts, reducing the compilation times dramatically:

-If you are using [NixOS](https://nixos.org/) add snippet below to your `/etc/nixos/configuration.nix`:
+If you are using [NixOS](https://nixos.org/) add the snippet below to your `/etc/nixos/configuration.nix`:

 ```